Manvel/blog/pages/projects/cmints-release.md

 ```

 Locale files hold list of the translations strings, the translation strings
-consist of stringid, message and optional description.
+consist of stringid, message and an optional description.

 ```json
 {